 1. Capturing a Photo with Character

 Alpacas are awesome.
 They come from South America and are part of the camel family, Camelidae.
-They’re friendly and pretty curious of people, making them great subjects for photography.
-The same goes for sheep, cows and horses – they are domesticated after all!
+They’re friendly and pretty curious about people, making them great subjects for photography.
+The same goes for sheep, cows, and horses – they are domesticated after all!

 Whilst it looks super cute, it’s actually quite challenging to photograph something moving so close to you that is intent on getting as close as it can.
 With that great big snout leading the way, focusing on the eye using autofocus wasn’t possible.
 So I switched to manual, tracking the alpaca in using the manual focus ring.